guybedford/jspm-beta-guide/creating-a-project.md

 We include `SystemJS.import` at the end of the body to ensure that the body container is already present when `test.js` runs.

-Open up `test.html` through a local server or a file URL and that's it.
+Open up `test.html` through a local server or a file URL and you'll see 'Hello World' on the screen.